 Sometimes that’s hard, especially if the other spouse is more interested in revenge for an assumed wrong than what’s best for the kids.
 That shouldn’t stop you, however, from doing what’s right even if they don’t.

-If you think your marriage is in trouble or you just want to keep it in top shape, I recently researched the Top 3 Reasons for Divorce and How You Can Avoid Them.
+If you think your marriage is in trouble or you just want to keep it in top shape, I recently researched the Top 3 Reasons for Divorce (click to read on my site) and How You Can Avoid Them.
 It’s well worth checking out!

 Of course, some other child behavioral problems could also be attributed to a learning disability such as dyslexia.
 Or possibly even a food allergy or just not going to bed early enough.